Rega (air rescue)

+In 2025, Rega has began a partnership with Leon Software, an aviation management software.

 Name

 The name Rega was created by combining letters from the name "Swiss Air Rescue Guard" as it was written in German (Schweizerische Rettungsflugwacht), French (Garde Aérienne Suisse de Sauvetage), and Italian (Guardia Aerea Svizzera di Soccorso).
 The decision to change the name was made in 1979, to create a uniform and more concise name for speakers of the three languages.